bakerysa/botanicus/readme.md

 2. Edit the project variables in the `gulpfile.js` between the two comments `// START Editing Project Variables.` and `// STOP Editing Project Variables.` to match your dev environement.
 3. In theme root using terminal run the following commands: `sudo npm install --global gulp` and then `sudo npm install`
 4. To start the server simply run `gulp`.

+### Note

+No database / sql file is included for security purposes.
+This can be retrieved from the server.